-3 Ways to Use a Duckunder in BJJ
+3 Ways to Use a Duck Under in BJJ

-The duckunder is a move often used in amateur wrestling to facilitate a takedown.
+The duck under is a move often used in amateur wrestling to facilitate a takedown.
 It will often help a shorter or smaller athlete get underneath (and sometimes even to the back of) a much bigger person.
-Not surprisingly, the duckunder has been appropriated by Brazilian Jiu Jitsu, and has been used for decades in competition and at gyms throughout the world.
+Not surprisingly, the duck under has been appropriated by Brazilian Jiu-Jitsu and has been used for decades in competition and at gyms throughout the world.

-Inside control is a concept you'll hear again and again at good jiu jitsu (and wrestling) gyms everywhere.
+Inside control is a concept you'll hear again and again at good jiu-jitsu (and wrestling) gyms everywhere.
 When you're wrestling on the feet, you generally want to control that inside space, and a prime way to do this is to swim your hands inside your partner's biceps.
 Of course, your partner will know this rule as well, so as they go to pummel back inside, take the opportunity of their elbow circling inward, to push their elbow even more inward, making them want to push outward.
 Use this reaction to allow your partner's elbow to lift up, opening space for you to get underneath their elbow, and in the direction of their back!

 Start with a solid cross-grip on your partner's left sleeve, but keep a two on one grip (both hands facilitating a very strong grip).
 Break your partner's grip and push their wrist upward, creating enough space for your left arm to dive under their triceps.
 Once you've led the way with your hand, follow with your arm and then with your head.
 You should be able to pin their arm to the mat with your head, while keeping the sleeve grip with your right hand.
 Straighten your left arm so that it weighs heavily on your partner's armpit, reinforcing the trap.
 From here, the onus is on you not to screw this golden opportunity up, as it's almost a "can't miss" path to the back.
 Just pull your partner into your lap, facilitating a clean back take.

-Duckunder to Pass the Guard
+3. Duck Under to Pass the Guard

 This concept is covered in considerable detail over here, but here's a quick how-to.
 As your partner cross grips on your belt to set up a possible berimbolo, grip their lapel with your left hand, very low to their hips.
 Use your forearm to make sure your partner's arm (the one that's gripping the belt) can't follow you.
 Next, use your left arm to facilitate ducking your head underneath your partner's leg.
 Use your arm in a similar way that you used it from the closed guard above, ultimately helping to facilitate getting your head on the other side of your partner's legs.
 Once there, stay tight with your ear (glued to your partner's hip or thigh) as you swim your right arm (releasing the lapel grip) underneath to follow where your head is.
-From here, it's really just a leg drag guard pass.
+From here, it's really just a leg-drag guard pass.
 Remember that you have two leg staples and one arm staple, ultimately sapping your partner's will to live.

-Which Duckunder is the Coolest?
+Which duck under is the coolest?

 Collaborating to Innovate

-So how many moves will ultimately be appropriated from amateur wrestling to Brazilian Jiu Jitsu?
+So how many moves will ultimately be appropriated from amateur wrestling to Brazilian Jiu-Jitsu?
 The simple answer is: all of the ones that work, so probably nearly all of them, given enough time.
-This wonderful collaboration encourages innovation in and of itself, helping to ensure that tomorrow's jiu jitsu will not be identical to today's, as more and more great minds begin to innovate and improve the overall efficiency (and effectiveness) of this martial art we all know and love so well.
+This wonderful collaboration encourages innovation in and of itself, helping to ensure that tomorrow's jiu-jitsu will not be identical to today's, as more and more great minds begin to innovate and improve the overall efficiency (and effectiveness) of this martial art we all know and love so well.
 As always, please let me know how these techniques are working for you.
 I want to hear from you!